UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/01_CONTENT_&_CODE.md

 - There is a strict distinction between the Code and the Database / Files on Pantheon
 - Database / Files refers to any content changes you would make using Drupal (besides for installing modules and updates which requires installing to the code base).
 For example, if you add a new Basic Page to the site, this would NOT be in the code, but it would be in the Database/Files
 - Code is separate.
 The code is what renders all the database / files so that they are presented a certain way.
 - Database / File changes are live.
 If you use Drupal to add content, you do not have to push those changes to the site.
 You would, however, need to replicate the database/files onto other sites if you want your changes to be seen on another site.
-For example, if you added content to a multidev, then you would need the dev site to clone over the content, or else it will not have your changes.
-(More on this below).
+More on this below.
 - Code changes are not live, and, you have to push to the website to see any changes.
 If you are using git, this is done by either pushing your local changes to the github master branch (view DEVS/GITWORKFLOW) or by pushing to any branch using the Pantheon remote git connection.
 If you push the code directly to Pantheon, github will not have the code, so you should push to github as well.
 - Code changes with SFTP mode on Pantheon: On Pantheon, if you made code changes with SFTP, then you can push the code using Pantheon's interface.
 - Similar to Database / Files, once you push the code to the site, the code changes are ONLY for that site, and so you would have to merge the code over to see it on another site.
 For example, if you made code changes to a multidev, but now want your code changes to go to the dev site, you must merge the multidev code into the dev site.